The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu

 The cosmic expansion history and cosmological parameters inferred from BAO and RSD results reflect gravitational effects on dark matter and baryonic matter.
 Baryonic physics associated with astrophysical processes plays a crucial role in placing observable galaxies within dark matter halos.
 However, it introduces a galaxy clustering bias relative to halos and determines which galaxies are detectable.
 This bias hinders our ability to establish a direct connection between our observations of galaxies and their haloes, thereby obscuring the underlying cosmology.
 Consequently, removing this bias is a prerequisite of cosmological measurements.
 The challenging baryonic physics connecting the galaxies to haloes must be carefully modelled \citep[see][for a review]{Wechsler:2018pic}.
 Furthermore, it is essential that the uncertainties arising from these models on BAO measurements are controlled \citep[see][]{mattia2021}.
-Although hydrodynamical cosmological simulations encompass such physics \citep[e.g.][]{Pakmor2022}, their computational demands make them prohibitive for larger volumes required to probe the BAO scale ($>100\, h^{-1}{\rm Mpc}$).
+Although hydrodynamical cosmological simulations encompass such physics \citep[e.g.][]{Pakmor2022}, their computational demands have made them prohibitive for larger volumes required to probe the BAO scale ($>100\, h^{-1}{\rm Mpc}$).
+However, the recent large volume runs in the FLAMINGO suite of \citealt{Flamingo2023} show a first attempt at a hydrodynamical simulation covering 1/8 the volume of Uchuu with 1/2 the mass resolution, a first step towards being able to cover larger volumes with sufficiently resolved hydrodynamical simulations.
 Instead, large volume $N$-body cosmological simulations are employed to populate galaxies within well-resolved dark matter halos and subhalos.
 Empirical methods that rely on the halo occupation distribution (HOD) statistics are popular in cosmological surveys \citep[see][and references therein]{Wechsler:2018pic}.
 This approach involves fitting the observed two-point clustering statistics of galaxies \citep[e.g.][]{Zehavi2011,White2011,Avila:2020rmp} and generating mock galaxies accordingly \citep[e.g.][]{White2014}.